harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

 Then you multiply that learning by 12, and by the time you finish, you really know a lot.

 Languages, frameworks and testing frameworks I've covered in the last 3 months include:
 - Ruby, JavaScript, and SQL.
-   - Sinatra, Rails, AngularJS, Ionic.
+- Sinatra, Rails, AngularJS, Ionic, Cordova.
 - RSpec & Capybara, Jasmine, Karma & Protractor.

  For our final project, [Happy Belly](https://github.com/harrim91/allergy_scanner_frontend) we made an Ionic/Angular mobile application (which we had never done before) with a barcode scanner (which we had never done before) and we also built a [decoupled rails api](https://github.com/harrim91/allergy_scanner_backend) (we'd used rails before, but we'd never built an API before).
 But 11 weeks in, we just took it all in our stride. :pineapple: